G4Q95/AutoShortsWebApp/docs/R2-Refactoring-Plan.md

   - No more 401 Unauthorized errors

 **Current Status:**
+- Currently on stable commit `d782e56` ("All Working!") where all E2E tests pass.
-- R2 file storage and deletion is now functioning correctly.
+- R2 file storage and deletion via the standard project delete flow is functioning correctly.
 - Media uploads work successfully with the current credentials.
-- The standalone `r2_purger.py` script is operational for bulk bucket cleanup.
+- The standalone `r2_purger.py` script is operational and is the **current method for bulk bucket cleanup** after testing.
 - Docker setup properly loads all required environment variables.

-**Next Steps:**
-- Continue with the refactoring steps outlined below, starting with step 2 (Remove unused debug endpoints).
+**Next Steps (Refactoring On Hold):**
+- The refactoring steps outlined below (Steps 2-5) are currently **On Hold**.
+- The immediate priority is resuming core feature development (e.g., Video Generation).
+- R2 refactoring and test cleanup automation will be revisited in the future.
-- Further consolidate environment variable naming for consistency.
+- Further consolidate environment variable naming for consistency (Low Priority / Future).

 **1. Introduction & Goals**
     *   **Context:** Briefly state that the R2 file deletion functionality is now working after extensive debugging (ref Parts 2, 3, 4, and R2-Deletion-Fix).
 Acknowledge that this process likely introduced complexity, redundant code, and potential inconsistencies.